 the Association for the following purposes:-

-(a) To meet or augment and request for financial assistance made to the Association by the organisers of the proposed national exhibition to take place in Glasgow in 2000
+(a) To meet or augment any request for financial assistance made to the Association by the organisers of any future proposed ABPS National Exhibition

 (b) To meet or contribute towards additional expenditure faced by the Association from time to time.